 Application of behavioral change techniques and health education methodology in health promotion activities within the school-community setting.
 (Formerly numbered Health Science 663.
 Health Promotion Communications Theory and Design (3) Prerequisite: Health Science 402.
 Theory, design and implementation of health education communications in school and community contexts.
 Extensive use of student design, analysis, and projects.
 664. Health, Society and Human Behavior (3) Prerequisites: Psychology 101, Sociology 101, Historical and contemporary examination of health problems of individuals and communities.
-Health needs, resources, impact of society on health and health on society.
-(Formerly numbered Public Health 603.)
+Health needs, resources; impact of society on health and health on society.
 665. Health Promotion in Clinical Settings (3) Two lectures and three hours of activity.
 Prerequisites: Public Health 661 and 662.

 Planning, organization, implementation, conduct and evaluation of programs of health education and patient health counseling within medical care settings.
 666. Health Promotion Program Planning and Assessment (3) Prerequisites: Public Health 661, 662.

 Program planning and assessment, theories, systems and procedures relevant to health promotion and education.
 667. Prevention and Control of Chronic Diseases (3) Prerequisites: Public Health 601 and 602.
 Health promotion strategies for modification of individual behaviors and social practices to lower risk of chronic disease.
 668. Seminar in Health Promotion Research (3) Prerequisite: Graduate standing in public health.
 Philosophical, ethical and methodological issues in current research and professional publications in public health and health promotion.
-669. Health Risk Appraisal (3) Prerequisites: Public Health 601, 602, 661, 662 Techniques available for identifying personal health risk.
+669. Health Risk Appraisal (3) Prerequisites: Public Health 601, 602, 661, 662.
+Techniques available for identifying personal health risk.
 Use of these methods for inducing change.
 Evaluation of effectiveness of methodologies.
 671. Health Promotion in Work Settings (3) Prerequisite: Public Health 666.

 Health promotion programs pertinent to business and industrial settings.
 Environmental, occupational and lifestyle issues.

-700. Seminar in Public Health (1-3)

-Prerequisites: Public Health 601, 602, and 603.
+696. Contemporary Topics in Public Health (1-3) Intensive study in specific areas of public health and health services administration.
+May be repeated with new content.
+Topics to be announced in the Class Schedule.
+Maximum credit six units applicable to a master's degree.
+700. Seminar in Public Health (1-3) Prerequisites: Public Health 601, 602, and 603.

 Investigation of current problems in one of the fields of public health.
-Maximum credit nine units of Public Health 700 applicable on a master's degree.
+Maximum credit nine units of Public Health 700 applicable to a master's degree.
 These units may be in a single concentration area or any of the public health concentration areas.

 A. Epidemiology

 D. Environmental Health

 B. Maternal and Child Health

 E. Health Services Administration

 C. Occupational Health

 F. Health Promotion

 721. Environmental Epidemiology (3)

 Prerequisites: Public Health 602 and 622.

 Uses of epidemiological methods in study of environmental hazards affecting community health and health of workers.
 Case studies.
 731. Environmental and Occupational Health Policy (3) Prerequisite: Credit or concurrent registration in Public Health 604.
 Current issues in environmental and occupational health, including risk assessment, policy development, and program management.
 732. Principles of Industrial Hygiene (3) One lecture and six hours of laboratory.

 Prerequisites: Chemistry 251, 431.
 Recommended Physics 180A.
-Fundamentals and rationale for recognition, evaluation, and control of hazardous chemical physical, and biological agents in the work place.
+Fundamentals and rationale for recognition, evaluation, and control of hazardous chemical, physical, and biological agents in the work place.
 734. Noise in the Work Place and Community (3) Two lectures and three hours of laboratory.